History of Australia (1788–1850): Decision to colonise New South Wales

-in the Pacific to counter French expansion.
-Approximately 50,000 convicts are estimated to have been transported to the colonies over 150 years.
-The First Fleet, which established the first colony, was an unprecedented project for the Royal Navy, as well as the first forced migration of settlers to a newly established colony.

 The American Revolutionary War (1775–1783) saw Great Britain lose most of its North American colonies and consider establishing replacement territories.
 Britain had transported about 50,000 convicts to the New World from 1718 to 1775 and was now searching for an alternative.
 The temporary solution of floating prison hulks had reached capacity and was a public health hazard, while the option of building more jails and workhouses was deemed too expensive.

-Sir Joseph Banks, the eminent scientist who had accompanied Lieutenant James Cook on his 1770 voyage, recommended Botany Bay, then known to the local Gweagal people as Kamay, as a suitable site.
+Sir Joseph Banks, the eminent scientist who had accompanied Lieutenant James Cook on his 1770 voyage, recommended Botany Bay, as a suitable site.
 Banks accepted an offer of assistance from the American Loyalist James Matra in July 1783.
 Matra had visited Botany Bay with Banks in 1770 as a junior officer on the Endeavour commanded by James Cook.
 Under Banks's guidance, he rapidly produced "A Proposal for Establishing a Settlement in New South Wales" (24 August 1783), with a fully developed set of reasons for a colony composed of American Loyalists, Chinese and South Sea Islanders (but not convicts).